shlexware/Rayfield/Documentation.md

 	Name = "Keybind Example",
 	CurrentKeybind = "Q",
 	HoldToInteract = false,
+	Flag = "Keybind1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
 	Callback = function(Keybind)
 		-- The function that takes place when the keybind is pressed -- The variable (Keybind) is a boolean for whether the keybind is being held or not (HoldToInteract needs to be true)